 - Add wet ingredients to the dry mixture and mix with a rubber spatula (be sure to scrape any remaining liquid from the measuring cup).

 - Once the ingredients combine, you will have a crumbly dough.
 If it is too dry, add more water, one tablespoon at a time.
-We used 2/3 cup plus 2 tablespoons warm water with Anthony’s Organic Cassava Flour.
+We used about 2/3 cup in all, and this will vary by brand of flour.
 You want the dough to just hold together without crumbling apart or being too wet and tacky.

 - Form one large ball, then cut that ball in half.
 Cut each half into three equal parts.
 Dip fingers in remaining water and dampen hands to roll each piece into a ball.
 The extra moisture keeps the dough from breaking apart.